source-foundry/FilterListManager/README.md

 ### Export Existing Glyphs Filter Lists for Use with the FLM Plugin

 If you would like to export your existing Glyphs filter lists as definition files that work with this plugin, use the [exportfilters.py Python script](https://github.com/source-foundry/FilterListManager/blob/master/tools/exportfilters.py) located in the `tools` directory of this repository BEFORE YOU PERFORM THE FIRST UPDATE with the FLM plugin.
+See Usage documentation in the header of the script for details.

 ### Tests